- The Gibson Les Paul is one of the most legendary guitars ever.

 - DC Resistance: Neck -7.3k, Bridge – 8.35k.

-- Maybe not the best choice for genres like country or modern rock.
+- Not the best choice for genres like country or modern rock.

-3. Seymour Duncan Alnico II Pro Slash APH-2 Humbuckers (Best Budget)
+3. Seymour Duncan Alnico II Pro Slash APH-2 (Editor’s Choice)

 If you are mainly a rock and metal guitar player, the Seymour Duncan Alnico II Pro Slash APH-2 is an amazing option.
 This signature model was based on the pickups in Slash’s “Appetite for Destruction” guitar.
 The Appetite Les Paul is known for being Slash’s main axe for recording many of his legendary rock guitar riffs, and combined with a Marshall amp, he was able to get this gorgeous, full midrange overdriven tone with crazy amounts of sustain.